 For our younger scientists, celebrating the seasons means picking out special themes that kids love!
-Snowmen in winter are always popular and our melting snowman baking soda science is always a hit.
-We like to take classic science activities and show you how you can give them seasonal and holiday twists.
-You can easily try this fun new science activity with a classroom group or at home!
+Snowmen in winter are always popular and our melting snowman activity is always a hit.
+Make a snowman and then watch what happens for fun winter science activities for preschoolers you can do in a classroom group or at home!

 FUN WINTER SCIENCE FOR KIDS

 The best part of this snowy winter science experiment is that you don’t need real snow to enjoy it!
 That means everyone can try it.
 Plus you have everything you need in the kitchen to get started.

 This baking soda experiment does have to be prepped ahead of time, but it’s not difficult at all!
 You can make them in any shape you want.
 We have even used small paper cups which you will see below.YOU MAY ALSO LIKE: How To Make Fake Snow